-A child protection investigator with the Florida Department of Children and Families or local law enforcement agency might attempt to take the child out of your home or require the parents to attend parenting classes or participate in family counseling.
+A child protection investigator with the Florida Department of Children and Families or local law enforcement agency might attempt to take the child out of your home, or require you to attend parenting classes or participate in family counseling.

 Attorneys for Child Abuse in Tampa, FL

 If you have been accused of child abuse or aggravated child abuse in Tampa, Hillsborough County, FL, or a surrounding county, then contact the experienced criminal defense lawyers at the Sammis Law Firm.

 The four attorneys in our office, Jason Sammis, Leslie Sammis, Matt Menendez, and Amanda Brunson, are experienced in representing men and women in these types of cases and fighting to protect them after the accusation.

 Our attorneys represent clients throughout the greater Tampa Bay area including Tampa or Plant City in Hillsborough County, Clearwater or St. Petersburg in Pinellas County, Dade City or New Port Richey in Pasco County or Brooksville in Hernando County, FL.